Establish a Consistent Visitor Policy

 When it comes to visitor management, every company will have a system that’s unique to their needs, office hours, and staffing.
-But whether you’re a team of 100 or 10, there are consistent best practices that help streamline and improve your visitor experience:
+But whether you’re a team of 100 or 10, there are consistent best practices that help streamline and improve your visitor experience.

 Visitor policies might evolve to meet the needs of a growing company or (as in the case of 2020) to accommodate for global changes.
 However, policies should be consistent from day to day.
 A cohesive visitor policy makes it easier for front desk personnel to efficiently do their jobs while also giving security teams a foundation for their work.
 Policies should include:

-- Check in and checkout procedures.
+- Check in and checkout procedures

-- Access points for visitors.
+- Access points for visitors

-- How regularly visitor logs are cleaned out.
+- How regularly visitor logs are cleaned out

-- Types of ID needed from visitors.
+- Types of ID needed from visitors

-- Assigning a guest to an employee.
+- Assigning a guest to an employee

-- Additional check-in parameters, such as a temperature check.
+- Additional check-in parameters, such as a temperature check

 Speaking of 2020, the global pandemic made low-touch and contactless solutions critical for visitor management systems.
 High-touch log books — where everyone shares the same pen and paper — increased the risk of getting entire office spaces sick.
 As the public moves forward and offices bring more people into the workplace, experts predict that health and safety screenings won’t be going away anytime soon.
-Finding a health screening that integrates with your visitor management system seamlessly is a critical best practice for your visitors and your employees.
+Finding a health screening that integrates with your visitor check-in process is a critical best practice for your visitors and your employees.